-And if you haven’t been convinced by the previous RLSA stats, you can check out this post on 7 impressively managed RLSA campaigns that we’ve learned from ourselves.
+Not convinced by these RLSA stats? you can check out this post on 7 impressively managed RLSA campaigns that we’ve learned from ourselves.

-The RLSA stats above only scratch the surface — there are many more ways to integrate RLSAs into your ad campaigns to reach and engage high-intent prospects for better conversion rates.
+The RLSA stats above only scratch the surface.
+There are many more ways to integrate RLSAs into your ad campaigns.
+You can reach and engage high-intent prospects for better conversion rates.

 If you’ve used RLSA strategies to boost your own paid search campaigns, tell us how in the comments below.